NTHU-PHYS591000/AIPHYS2023/syllabus.md

 * Final project
   * Apply machine learning techniques on data provided by instructors

-* For in-class exercise and labs: work in groups of two assigned by instructors; rotate every week.
+* For in-class exercise and labs: work in groups of three assigned by instructors; rotate every week.
-  * Submit one homework for two people
+  * Submit one homework for three people

 * For final project: find your own teammate (2 people/team).